 - Setting up of a Project office

-- Incorporation of a Private Limited Company in India is a popular way for foreign companies to begin business in India.
-Automatic approval to enter into the Indian market is available for most industry sectors – although, a few require approval from the Foreign Investment and Promotion Board (FIPB).
+- Incorporation of a Private Limited Company is a popular way for foreign companies to begin business in India.
+Automatic approval to enter into the Indian market is available for most industry sectors – although, a few require approval from the Government of India.
 A newly incorporated company (subsidiary) can do any legal business in India including trading, service, consulting or manufacturing.
 For income tax purpose, subsidiaries are treated at par with domestic companies.

-3. The RBI has granted general permission for foreign companies to establish a Project office in India, subject to the condition that they have secured a contract from an Indian company /entity and
+- The RBI has granted general permission for foreign companies to establish a Project Office in India, subject to the condition that they have secured a contract from an Indian company /entity and;

 - Project is funded directly by inward remittance from abroad or